SteveCastle/training/session1/README.md

-# Session 1: Comparative Languages
+# Session 1: Comparative Languages and Introduction

 In session 1 we will take a look at 4 very different and very popular languages to get a feel for some of design choices they each make, and think about the types of problems each would be best